MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolormenubutton-class.md

  Use this method to display the current document colors or the system palette colors when the user clicks a color menu button.

 ##  <a name="enableotherbutton"></a>  CMFCColorMenuButton::EnableOtherButton
  Enables and disables an "other" button that is positioned below the regular color buttons.
-(The standard system "other" button is labeled **More Colors…**.)
+(The standard system "other" button is labeled **More Colors**.)

 ```
 void EnableOtherButton(